1. What is Sex: A Tell-all Exhibition?

 10. My child will be visiting the exhibition on a school field trip.
 Will teachers and students be well prepared?

 Yes.
 The Montréal Science Centre has developed a Teacher’s Guide, which includes in-class activities for before and after the MSC field trip.
 As they visit the exhibition, students also complete a quiz-game designed to help them integrate the exhibition’s content more effectively and provide a more structured experience.
-At the end of the visit, students are invited to take part in a debate on a related topic (optional).

 11. Would you recommend this exhibition for families?
 Will it interest my children, aged 13 and 10?